New Certification

 A new application requires the following documents:

-Complete and signed paperwork can be submitted to certification@bpiworld.org.
+Completed and signed paperwork can be submitted to certification@bpiworld.org.
 After submission, the applicant will be assigned a BPI Project Manager who will work with them through the process.

-Click here for a list of downloadable documents
+Click here for a list of downloadable documents.

-Click here for a checklist of the certification process
+Click here for a checklist of the certification process.

 • Fees